Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Ata sighed.
 “Umin, if my schedule ever has enough free time in it for a social call, I would definitely call on you.
 Alas…”

 “Alas…” she echoed, and gestured languidly.
-A drone delivered them a tea tray and set it on the small table---she sat up and started to brew.
+A drone delivered them a tea tray and set it on the small table - she sat up and started to brew.
 “Let me guess: Work orders?
 Supplies for the Gao?”

 “Something big is coming.
 Within days.
 They have requested...well.”
 He transferred the translated file.
 She went distant for a second and her hands stopped moving as she skimmed it.
 After a few seconds, she purred out a soft, impressed noise.